MUSC Gives Back

 Where can I volunteer?

 Check out “The Classifieds”, the Want Ads for Student Volunteers for events and details, or search the on-line volunteer database (Net ID required) of community opportunities exclusively selected that supports the MUSC Gives Back program mission.
 Of course, you can stop by the MUSC Gives Back office at the Harper Student Center to discuss you volunteer interests and we will help match your skills and passion with a community need.

 Note: The MUSC Gives Back Program promotes community volunteer opportunities to the MUSC student Body that meet the mission of the Gives Back program.
-Keep in mind that MUSC Does not provide any liability coverage for any MUSC student serving as a community volunteer and that the MUSC student body is not to be solicited for any medial assisting services.
+Keep in mind that MUSC Does not provide any liability coverage for any MUSC student serving as a community volunteer and that the MUSC student body is not to be solicited for any medial assisting services or advising.
 MUSC students may volunteer and serve under the active license of another healthcare practitioner who accepts the risk for this liability.
 The student volunteer is responsible for seeing that this condition is met.